Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Additional details on our proposed approach.

 \subsubsection{Generalizing Descendants and Ancestors with Kernel Mode Decomposition.}

-We extend the concept of descendants and ancestors to cover more complex functional dependencies between variables, including implicit ones.
-This generalization is achieved through a Kernel-based adaptation of Row Echelon Form Reduction, initially designed for affine systems, and leveraging the principles of Kernel Mode Decomposition \cite{owhadi2019kernelmd}.
-See Sec.~\ref{seckmdq}.
+We can extend the concept of descendants and ancestors to cover more complex functional dependencies between variables, including implicit ones.
+This generalization is achieved through a Kernel-based adaptation of Row Echelon Form Reduction (REFR), initially designed for affine systems, and leveraging the principles of Kernel Mode Decomposition \cite{owhadi2019kernelmd}.
+To describe the connection with REFR consider the example in which $\M$ is the manifold of $\R^3$ defined by the affine equations $ x_1+ x_2+ 3 x_3-2=0$ and $x_1-x_2+x_3=0$, which is equivalent to selecting $\mathcal{F}=\Span\{f_1,f_2\}$ with $f_1(x)=x_1+ x_2+ 3 x_3-2$ and $f_2(x)=x_1-x_2+x_3$ in the problem formulation \ref{Pbkjedn}.
+Then, irrespective of how we recover the manifold from data, the hypergraph representation of that manifold is equivalent to the row echelon form reduction of the affine system, and this representation and this reduction require a possibly arbitrary choice of free and dependent variables.
+So, for instance, if we declare $x_3$ to be the free variables and $x_1$ and $x_2$ to be the dependent variables, then we can represent the manifold via the equations $x_1=1-2x_3$ and $x_2=1-x_3$ which have the hypergraph representation depicted in Fig.~\ref{figmanifold1}.(b).
+To describe the kernel generalization of REFR assume that the kernel $K$ can be decomposed as the additive kernel